Daoudbk/android-samples/UnifiedPushSample/README.rst

 Unified PushSample
 ====================

-The unified PushSample, is an example of how to create two separate version for the Google and Amazon app store with different versions of the Urban Airship SDK.
+The unified PushSample is an example of how to create two separate version for the Google and Amazon app store with different versions of the Urban Airship SDK.
 In a future release, the Urban Airship SDKs will be unified for both Amazon (ADM) and Google (GCM), but for now this is a stopgap solution to the problem.
 This sample is only compatible with Android Studio and the gradle build system.
 It takes